torqueforge/poodnc-2017/outline.md

 In Bottles, go into every method we've copied over and replace it's contents with BottleNumber.new(number).action(number)

-Then remove remove the method arguments one at a time, using a default of (number=self.number) or (sneakily) changing the name of the number argument to something else (notused=:deleteme)
+Then remove the method arguments one at a time, using a default of (number=self.number) or (sneakily) changing the name of the number argument to something else (notused=:deleteme)

 This is a good place to talk about caching, cache invalidation, immutability, and treating object creation as free.